Bernie the Dolphin 2: Plot

 One year after meeting Bernie the Dolphin, Kevin and Holly Ryan, and their dad Bob, join the team at Marineland, the local aquarium, and they discover that Bernie has returned.
-But Bob's old boss and former enemy Winston Mills has been released from prison and is ordered by the court to work at the aquarium and live in an apartment under house arrest.
+But Bob's old boss and former enemy Winston Mills has been paroled from prison and is ordered by the court to work at the aquarium and live in an apartment under house arrest upon being moved into it by Detective Wyatt.

-His parole officer Mason Jacks brings Winston to work at Marineland the next day, which Bob and the kids object to, but Winston claims he's a changed man and wants a second chance, and their mom Abby wants the kids to forgive him, to which they reluctantly agree.
-Kevin also expresses interest in playing football to impress a cheerleader that he has a crush on.
+Winston's parole officer Mason Jacks brings Winston to work at Marineland the next day which Bob and the kids object to, but Winston claims he's a changed man and wants a second chance.
+Kevin and Holly's mother Abby wants the kids to forgive him....to which they reluctantly agree.
+Kevin also expresses interest in playing football to impress a cheerleader named Ellie that he has a crush on.

 Winston then starts work at Marineland with Bob and the kids in charge of him, which Holly takes advantage of by having the dolphins mess around with him.
-He's later approached by Devin Cruz, a former businessman who was the mastermind of the chemical plant plan from the previous year who arranged to have Winston released and he wants his help to steal Bernie and offers him money, which Kevin and Holly plan to investigate.
+He's later approached by Devin Cruz, a former businessman who was the mastermind of the chemical plant plan from the previous year who arranged to have Winston paroled from prison.
+Cruz wants Winston's help to steal Bernie and offers him money, which Kevin and Holly plan to investigate.

-Meanwhile, Kevin's crush Ellie and her friend Harper went on a boat and wound up lost at sea, and Bernie and his pod find them stranded on an island, and gets Bob and the kids to rescue them on their boat and get interviewed by local reporter Summer Sands and Ellie kisses Kevin on the cheek, which Holly teases him about and he later starts practicing football with his dad.
+Meanwhile, Ellie and her friend Harper went on a boat and wound up lost at sea,.
+Bernie and his pod find them stranded on an island, and gets Bob and the kids to rescue them on their boat and get interviewed by local reporter Summer Sands and Ellie kisses Kevin on the cheek....which Holly teases him about and he later starts practicing football with his dad.

-Winston finds out his apartment is being fumigated and Cruz approaches him and tells him to steal Kevin's GPS device and gets Mason to arrange Winston to temporarily live at Marineland, which Bob reluctantly agrees to.
+Winston finds out his apartment is being fumigated.
+Cruz approaches him and tells him to steal Kevin's GPS device and gets Mason to arrange Winston to temporarily live at Marineland.
+Bob reluctantly agrees to that.